salaboy/from-monolith-to-k8s/workshop.md

 The configuration for all these services can be found in the [`value.yaml` file here](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/values.yaml).
 This `values.yaml` file can be overriden as well as any of the settings from each specific service when installing the chart, allowing the chart to be flexible enough to be installed with different setups.

 There are a couple of configurations to highlight for this version which are:
 - [Knative Deployments are enabled](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/values.yaml#L6), each service Helm Chart enable us to define if we want to use a Knative Service or a Deployment + Service + Ingress type of deployment.
-Because we have Knative installed, and you want to leverage Knative
+Because we have Knative installed, and you will be using Knative Eventing later on, we enabled in the chart configuration the Knative Deployment.
+- Because we are using Knative Services a second container (`queue-proxy`) is boostrapped as a side-car to your main container which is hosting the service.
+This is the reason why you see `2/2` in the `READY` column when you list your pods.
+This is also the reason why you need to specify `user-container` when you run `k logs POD`, as the logs command needs to know which container inside the pod you want to tail the logs.
 - Both the [`C4P` service](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/values.yaml#L16) and the [`API Gateway` service](https://github.com/salaboy/fmtok8s-app/blob/master/charts/fmtok8s-app/values.yaml#L7) need to know where the other services are to be able to send requests.
+If you are using **Kubernetes Services** instead of **Knative Services** the namin for the services changes a bit.
+Notice that here for **Knative** we are using `<Service Name>.default.svc.cluster.local`.
 In this first version of the application `fmtok8s-app` all the interactions between the services happen via REST calls.
 This push the caller to know the other services names.

-You can open different tabs in Cloud Shell to inspect the logs of each service when you are using the application (submitting and approving/rejecting proposals).
+You can open different tabs in **Cloud Shell** to inspect the logs of each service when you are using the application (submitting and approving/rejecting proposals).
+Remember that you can do that by listing the pods with `k get pods` and then `k logs -f <POD ID> user-container`

 ## Challenges